-The production of goods and services is the core objective of businesses.
-Effective management of the process of transforming inputs into outputs is vital to the success of a business.
-In this area of study students examine operations management and consider the best and most responsible use of available resources for the production of a quality final good or service in a competitive, global environment.
+The production of goods and services is a core objective of businesses.
+Effective management of the process of transforming inputs into outputs is vital to the success of a business, both in terms of maximising the efficiency and effectiveness of the production process and meeting the needs of stakeholders.
+In this area of study students examine operations management and consider the best and most responsible use of available resources to produce a quality final good or service in a competitive, global environment.